-Impavido approved to treat tropical parasitic diseaseMarch 20th, 2014 in Medications /
+Impavido approved to treat tropical parasitic diseaseMarch 20, 2014 in Medicine & Health / Medications

 (HealthDay)—Impavido (miltefosine) has been approved by the U.S. Food and Drug Administration to treat adults with leishmaniasis, a tropical disease caused by a parasite that's transmitted by the bites of sand flies.